Explore the Levels of Change Management

 Conversation-Change-Impact-150

-We know that the achievements of the organization are the results of the combined effort of all the individuals that make up that organization.
-So, if you focus only at the enterprise level when you implement change, you risk losing people along the way.
-They can stay stuck where they are and never step out of the current state; it’s likely that they will not make that personal transition successfully.
+We know that an organization's achievements are the result of the combined effort of all its individuals.
+So, if you focus only on the enterprise level when you implement change, you risk losing people along the way.
+They can stay stuck where they are and never step out of their current state; it’s likely that they will not make that personal transition successfully.

 If we can’t get people to the future state and help them stay there, they can regress back to the way they used to do things and we end up with a compromised future state—made up of incomplete individual journeys—and we don't realize the expected value.
 Furthermore, we create consternation and resistance.
 Structured change management provides a way to close the gap to ensure that the future state we envisioned is what we arrive at because we brought each of our employees along on that journey.
 Organizational-Change-Individual-Change-150

 What is needed is a framework that enables change practitioners to remind, focus, dissect and document the individual’s journey.
-Prosci addressed this several years ago by introducing the 10 Aspects of Change Impact model.
+Prosci addressed this several years ago by introducing the 10 aspects of change impact.

-In creating this model, we took a step back and imagined that we were rolling out a new CRM or ERP, engaged in a post-merger acquisition, or launching a new product, and then considered how it impacts an individual in their job.
+In creating this model, we took a step back and imagined that we were rolling out a new CRM or ERP, engaged in a post-merger acquisition, or launching a new product.
+We then considered how this would impact an individual in their job.
 What are the aspects of how someone shows up each day that your change may or may not impact?

 That's where we get the 10 aspects: processes, systems, tools, job roles, critical behaviors, mindsets/attitudes/beliefs, reporting structure, performance reviews, compensation and location.
-This is a deceivingly simple but profoundly helpful list of facets present in times of change.10-Aspects-Change-Impact-Model
+This is a deceivingly simple but profoundly helpful list of facets present in times of change.
+By incorporating these aspects into your change impact assessment, you can gain a more comprehensive understanding of how the change affects individuals within your organization.

 Now, your initiative may or may not impact these 10 aspects of how somebody shows up each day in their job.
-But you won't know until you start to ask and think about it and define change impact at that individual level.
+But you won't know until you start to ask, think about, and define change impact at that individual level.

-The other thing that this does right out of the gate is helps us understand that a change impacts different groups differently.
+This also helps us understand that change impacts different groups differently.
 A change that impacts one group only marginally might completely disrupt another group within the organization.
-These 10 aspects and the framework of focusing on change impact at the individual level help us to start to make sense of how change comes to life across our organization.
+These 10 aspects and the framework of focusing on change impact at the individual level help us start to make sense of how change comes to life across our organization.

 We tend to live at 30,000 feet, but change happens at 300 feet.
-Our job as change practitioners is to close that gap to take an enterprise-level transformation and boil it down into the individual change impacts.
+Our job as change practitioners is to close that gap, taking an enterprise-level transformation and boiling it down into the individual change impacts.
 If we want to demonstrate empathy for our stakeholders, build adoption metrics, or help our colleagues manage change, we need a model to empower us so that we have this mindset from the start.

 Aspect